nachiket-trivedi/SHA-on-GPU/README.md

-An effort to parallelize the SHA algorithm.
+An effort to parallelize the SHA algorithm using CUDA